-- Misuse of images of Children on electronic devices. - Parental Consent for use of Children's images not requested. - Concerns or allegations of Child abuse / Exploitation / Harm not reported and followed up. - Allegations or suspicions of abuse are not reported, recorded and acted upon. - Child Protection Policy not communicated to staff (incl.
-Volunteers) and all Stakeholders. - Monitoring of Child Protection Policy Obligations not completed. - Unclear definition of Prohibited and Abusive behaviour regarding sexual abuse. - Inadequate Child Protection Risk Assessments completed. - Child Protection Risk Assessments not completed for each program. - Child Protection Risk Assessments not completed prior to working with Partners. - Photo ID Tags not visible or worn by personnel working with Children.
+- Misuse of images of Children on electronic devices. - Parental consent for use of Children's images not requested. - Concerns or allegations of Child abuse / Exploitation / Harm not reported and followed up. - Allegations or suspicions of abuse are not reported, recorded and acted upon. - Child Safeguarding Policy not communicated to staff (incl.
+Volunteers) and all Stakeholders. - Monitoring of Child Safeguarding Policy Obligations not completed. - Unclear definition of Prohibited and Abusive behaviour regarding sexual abuse. - Inadequate Child Safeguarding Risk Assessments completed. - Child Safeguarding Risk Assessments not completed for each program. - Child Safeguarding Risk Assessments not completed prior to working with Partners. - Photo ID Tags not visible or worn by personnel working with Children.

-MWL's child protection procedure is included in its risk control review and is in accordance with the ACFID Code of Conduct.
+MWL's child safeguarding procedure is included in its risk control review and is in accordance with the ACFID Code of Conduct.

-OVERVIEW OF COMMUNICATION AND USE OF CHILDREN'S IMAGES GUIDELINES
+7. OVERVIEW OF COMMUNICATION AND USE OF CHILDREN'S IMAGES GUIDELINES

-MWL will at all times portray children in a respectful, appropriate and consensual way.
+MWL will at all times portray children in a respectful, appropriate and consensual way: